guialante/mozio/README.rst

 This project try to achieve Mozio backend developer Test.

-This project uses a Postgres Database with postgis activate to allow possible store polygons point on it.
+This project uses a Postgres Database with postgis extension activate to allow possible store polygons.

 How to Use